kmader/tutorials/README.md

 Here's how you can contribute:

-we would like to explore every possible use of the Openmined ecosystem and share these with the community, To that end you can create various tutorials and Put it in one of the _beginner_, _intermediate_, _advanced_  sections based on their appropriate levels.
+We would like to explore every possible use of the Openmined ecosystem and share these with the community.
+To that end, you can create various tutorials and put each in one of the _beginner_, _intermediate_, _advanced_  sections based on their appropriate levels.

 You can raise an issue or submit a pull request, whichever is more convenient for you.